vpelss/crosswords_js/README.md

 For each word length I built a chain of hash references of the letters at each position in the word.
 This required that, for a search, our code had to follow the chain of hash references.
 The lookup code is more complex but it is fast and very memory efficient as it is a simple data tree.

 Data structure:
-For example, to find the first potential letters of a 5 letter word we would get the keys of next_letter[5].
+linear_word_search[‘CAo’].
-If we decided to use the letter T as a first letter we would then return the keys for next_letter[5][T] to get the second 5 letter words starting with T. etc...
+If we decided to use the letter T as a first letter we would then return the keys for next_letter[5][T] to get the second possible letters in all 5 letter words starting with T. etc...

 Method 2.